 At the same time, traditional music is alive and well in Ireland, particularly in close association with Irish step dancing.
 The folk culture is primarily found outside of Dublin, although some pubs in the city do still showcase traditional music.
 Good places to catch live music are the coastal village of Doolin, in County Clare, the lively pubs of Cork City, and the town of Ballyshannon in County Donegal.
 Local pubs in small towns almost always can be counted on to host Irish music and sometimes dancing, too.

 Users of social media, particularly Twitter, can absorb a sense of what modern-day Ireland is really like through the tweets of journalists, thinkers, and just ordinary folk with something to say.
-Good Irish accounts include Frank Fitzgibbon (@FrankSunTimes), editor of the Irish Sunday Times; Niall Horan (@NiallOfficial), the Irish singer in the band One Direction; the delightful and funny author Marian Keyes (@MarianKeyes); Colm Tóibín (@colmtobin), a writer with bone-dry wit who just happens to share the name of a famous author; Panti Bliss (@Pantibliss), a Dublin drag queen and activist; Amy Huberman (@amyhuberman), an actress who describes herself as “10% exhausted, 10% feared, and 80% chocolate”; and radio host Louise McSharry (@louisemcsharry), known for discovering some of the hottest talents in Irish music.
+Good Irish accounts include Frank Fitzgibbon (@FrankSunTimes), editor of the Irish Sunday Times; Hozier (@Hozier), the delightful Wicklow-born singer-songwriter; the constantly laugh-out-loud funny author Marian Keyes (@MarianKeyes); Colm Tóibín (@colmtobin), a writer with bone-dry wit who just happens to share the name of a famous author (a frequent cause of misadventure); Panti Bliss (@Pantibliss), a Dublin drag queen and activist; radio host Louise McSharry (@louisemcsharry), known for discovering some of the hottest talents in Irish music; Sharon Horgan (@SharonHorgan), an Irish comedian, mostly based in London, known for her hilarious sketches and hit sitcom Catastrophe; and Amy Huberman (@amyhuberman), an actress who describes herself as “10% exhausted, 10% feared, and 80% chocolate.”

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.